ctdio/promise-go/README.md

 }
 ```

-Below is a example of how a promise is used.
+Below is a example of how a promise can be used.

 ```go
 package main